camba1/gotemp/README.md

 - `redis`: Volumes mounted on the redis container as well as config files (if any)
 - `timescaleDB`: Volumes mounted to the Timescale DB container as well as data initialization scripts
 - `user`: User and authentication service
+- `Vault`: Scripts and policies needed to integrate the application with Vault
 - `web`: application web frontend

 Additionally, we have the following files in the root directory as well: